The Old Oaks Touring Park

 Somerset, South West England

-Open exclusively to adults, this quality park is set in tranquil unspoilt countryside with panoramic views offering spacious pitches and excellent amenities.
-Wonderful wildlife and bird watching, extensive footpaths and cycle routes.
-Coarse fishing on site.
-WIFI throughout.
-6 unique Camping Cabins - a fantastic alternative to a tent or caravan.
+As well as lots of all weather touring pitches for tents, caravans and motorhomes, we have 6 unique Camping Cabins (luxury camping pods) - a fantastic alternative to a tent or caravan.
 A great way for friends who 'don't do camping' to holiday with those who do!